-RAW images are captured with Auto White Balance, the "Neutral" Picture Style (processed to "Standard" Picture Style) and again, absolutely no noise reduction (a key factor).
-RAW images are converted to 16 bit .TIF files and Photoshop "Save for Web" is used to create the 70% quality .JPG crops shown on the site.
+RAW images are processed with a custom white balance (formerly, auto white balance was utilized), the "Standard" Picture Style or "Natural" Clarity method, and noise reduction zero'd out.
+RAW images are converted to 16 bit TIFF files, and Photoshop "Save for Web" is used to create the 70% quality JPG crops shown on the site.

 Test lighting is from a crazy-hot 4000 watts of Photoflex Starlite tungsten lights in a pair of daylight-balanced Photoflex SilverDome softboxes.
 Tungsten lights were chosen for their high-quality light spectrum output.

 The subject for the noise test images is a Kodak Gray Scale and Color Control Patch target, part of a much larger test target being photographed.
 Ideally, the camera test images will show perfectly solid colors for the various color and gray blocks in the target.
 Reality is that noise will be apparent, especially at higher ISO settings.